AlphaBeta906/UUN/src/docs/world/dwerbia.md

 <hr>

 <div class="alert danger">
 The world is actively hostile towards the UUN.
-Please do try to contact or travel to Darker Werbia, especially Ikrayi, as they have been shown to engage in terrorism.
+Please do not try to contact or travel to Darker Werbia, especially Ikrayi, as they have been shown to engage in terrorism.
 </div>

 <div class="alert info">